Five Signs Your Doctor May Be Liable for Medical Malpractice

 Medical malpractice is a serious medical threat and impacts thousands of people every year in New Jersey.
 When you go to a doctor or hospital, you expect the medical provider to diagnose and care for your illness or disease properly so that you can return to good health.
 However, there are times when a doctor, nurse or hospital may not provide you with the appropriate level of care necessary to treat your condition.
 Here are five signs your doctor may be liable for medical malpractice in New Jersey.

-One of the most common ways doctors face medical malpractice liability is due to a delayed diagnosis, especially when the delay negatively impacts your health and your chances for a complete recovery.
+One of the most common ways doctors face medical malpractice liability is due to a delayed diagnosis.
+This is especially when the delay negatively impacts your health and your chances for a complete recovery.
 Some medical issues do take time to diagnose but others should be relatively clear from the onset.
-Medical standards require a doctor to consider the most likely potential causes for your condition and then eliminate each one starting with the most serious and potentially life-threatening condition.
-This is what is called a differential diagnosis.
+Medical standards require a doctor to consider the most likely potential causes for your condition.
+In addition to eliminating each one starting with the most serious and potentially life-threatening condition.
+The name for this is a differential diagnosis.
 It is essentially a medical process of elimination.

 Complications From Surgery

 Has your doctor continuously dismissed you when you asked questions after complications arose from your procedure?
 Does he or she disregard your concerns?
 If so, this could be a sign that you are a victim of medical malpractice.
-A caring physician ought to listen to your concerns and make sure you are sent to other specialists if you did not have a good result.
+A caring physician ought to listen to your concerns.
+In addition to making sure you are sent to other specialists if you did not have a good result.
 If you have that “gut” feeling that something went wrong and that it is being covered up, chances are, you are right.
 Don’t be a victim twice, and always seek out a second opinion.
 If you do not get answers and your complaints are ignored, you should immediately see a specialist on your own to get to the bottom of what happened.

 Errors with Medication